gzweigle/open-hybrid-piano/video_documentation.md

 3. Board design.
 4. Initial testing: Teensy-ADC logic and new C++ software.
 5. The new board is called Integrated Processing System, or IPS.
 Video covers IPS 0.0.

+Playing 61 key piano (16 inputs on IPS + existing 5*8=40 TPS/ECA + 5 free inputs on the pedal unit) with 3 pedals.

+Playing 88 key piano (6 ADC on IPS + 5 TPS/ECA) with 3 pedals.